Just a Video Game (2018)

 This series is not merely a reaction to a video game; it is a larger meditation on what happens when simulation eclipses mourning, and when policy fails to distinguish between play and harm.

 Each painting in the series is titled after a phrase echoed across news cycles, headlines, and military briefings.
-One piece takes the form of a triptych, echoing the insignia of an army rank—folding the language of hierarchy into the composition.
+The triptych Collateral Damage is composed in the form of an army rank insignia.

-This dress—woven of plexiglass, LED, metal, and rice paper—
+FASHION SCULPTURE - plexiglass, keychains, LED, metal, and rice paper